 Inspiring cycling groups: Cycle Sisters

-"I identified the importance of having a group specifically for Muslim women to provide a safe and culturally appropriate space to develop their cycling skills.
-Since then, Cycle Sisters has grown organically into a hugely successful group with over 50 active members and now has a team of trained volunteer ride leaders, who all started out as participants themselves, leading the rides every week."
+Sarah explains: “I identified the importance of having a group specifically for Muslim women to provide a safe and culturally appropriate space to develop their cycling skills.
+Since then, Cycle Sisters has grown organically into a hugely successful group with more than 50 active members, and now has a team of trained volunteer ride leaders, who all started out as participants themselves, leading the rides every week.

-She adds: "Members are mainly based in Walthamstow and Leyton but also come from other parts of Waltham Forest and neighbouring boroughs such as Hackney and Haringey to join the rides."
+“Members are mainly based in Walthamstow and Leyton, but also come from other parts of Waltham Forest and neighbouring boroughs such as Hackney and Haringey to join the rides.”